 Harrow

 § This page gives an overview of the Harrow local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Harrow lies in northwest London and is known for its suburban character, good schools, and the prestigious Harrow School.
 It has a mix of shopping areas, residential neighbourhoods, and green spaces such as Harrow on the Hill.

-The administrative boundary of Harrow can be viewed on OpenStreetMap: District Boundary of Harrow.
+The administrative boundary of Harrow can also be viewed on OpenStreetMap: District Boundary of Harrow.

 Key Facts about Harrow